SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Event-Receivers.md

 ---
-title: Sandbox solution transformation guidance - Event receivers
+title: Replace event receivers in sandbox solutions
 description: Identify options and strategies for replacing existing event receivers from your sandbox solutions. ms.date: 5/7/2018
 ---

-# Sandbox solution transformation guidance - Event receivers
+# Replace event receivers in sandbox solutions

 The approach you take to handle events in SharePoint is slightly different in the SharePoint Add-in model than it was with Full Trust Code or in coded-sandbox solutions.
 In typical previous solutions, event receivers were created by using the SharePoint Server-Side Object Model and deployed via solutions packages, which executed the code on the SharePoint servers.